 How are ballots picked-up from drop boxes?
 How often?

-We’re now picking up at least twice a day at all boxes with more for our higher traffic locations.
+We’re now picking up at least once a day at all boxes with more for our higher traffic locations.
 Drop boxes are emptied in teams of two trained King County Elections staff with a comprehensive set of security procedures.
 Check out this video to see our team in action.

 Can I hand-out election materials near a drop box, mailbox or Vote Center?